rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 >Note on manufacture statement: <CITE>Date of manufacture precedes name of printer</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-<a name="5.34.31.4">5.34.31.4</a> **Information covered by labels, etc.** Always make a Note on manufacture statement if any of the original details relating to the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.29.31.1](/DCRMR/ppdm/Manufacture-statement/#5.29.31.1)).
+<a name="5.34.31.4">5.34.31.4</a> **Information covered by labels, etc.** Always make a Note on manufacture statement if any of the original details relating to the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) are covered by a label, stamp, overprint, or other means showing later information (e.g., burnished out, scored through) and the original details are visible or otherwise available (see [5.29.31.1](/DCRMR/ppdm/Manufacture-statement/#5.29.31.1)).

 ## 5.34.32 Place of manufacture notes

-<a name="5.34.32.1">5.34.32.1</a> **Places of manufacture in multipart monographs**.
+<a name="5.34.32.1">5.34.32.1</a> **Places of manufacture in multiple unit resources**.
 If the manifestation is issued in more than one physical part and the place of manufacture changes in the course of publication, always record the place named in the later part(s) in a Note on manufacture statement (see [Place of manufacture, 5.31.34.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.34.1)).

 <a name="5.34.32.2">5.34.32.2</a> **Fictitious or incorrect places**.
 Always make a Note on manufacture statement if the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) appearing on the manifestation is known to be fictitious or incorrect (see [5.31.36.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.36.1)).